Belize Fly Fishing

 It’s impossible to be this close to the reef and not enjoy an amazing Belize fly fishing trip.
 Schools of squid and flying fish congregate just offshore to feed on the tidal currents in the cuts and become baitfish for ocean roaming predators such as Yellow Fin and Black Fin Tuna, Wahoo, Dorado, Sailfish, and Blue and White Marlin.
 We troll for billfish in our Tournament Sport Fountain and have yet to return empty handed.

 These extensive flats are an ideal spot for Bonefish, Tarpon, Jacks, and Barracuda.
 Schools of twenty to thirty Bonefish live around the island and are constantly feeding on these flats.
 These Bones typically weigh between three and six pounds and, pound for pound, are the strongest fighting fish in the world.
 Those equipped with a 9-weight rod and a handful of Clousers, Gotchas and Charlies will enjoy days of angling excitement searching for fins and clouds along the shores of paradise.
 It’s not all that exceptional to hook a dozen Bonefish before lunch.

-Full and half day Belize fly fishing adventures are available, on your schedule, weather permitting.
+Full day Belize fly fishing adventures are available, on your schedule, weather permitting.
 Note that all fish caught from the island are catch-and-release but other species from the reef can be on your dinner table that same evening!
 Fly fishing instruction is also available.